philip/YahooFantasySportsAPI/README.md

 TODO
 ------------

+* The bulk of this code is rather old, so update it
+* ...
 * Find and report bugs, and fix them
 * Add transaction archiving (although these are saved forever (i.e., no 100 limit))
 * Add prettier output instead of print_r() everywhere